for your injuries.

 - Texted while he or she was driving or was otherwise distracted while behind the wheel of his or her car.

-There are several steps that our team of Bergen County car accident attorneys recommends taking if you incur injuries as the result of a car accident caused by another person’s negligence.
+There are several steps that our team of car accident lawyers recommends taking if you incur injuries as the result of a car accident caused by another person’s negligence.

 - Foremost, immediately call your insurance company to report factual information about the incident and what you are experiencing as a consequence of it.